 Neal is an illustrator and painter living and working in Richmond.
-He graduated from VCU in 2006 with a degree in Communication Arts and has been making art for local publications, ad agencies and galleries ever since.
-Neal Iwan employs elements of cubism, expressionism and surrealism to produce works of art that radiate energy and emotion.
+He graduated from VCU in 2006 with a degree in Communication Arts and has been making art for local publications, ad agencies, and galleries ever since.
+Neal Iwan uses elements of cubism, expressionism, and surrealism to produce work that radiates energy and emotion.

-Tom is a woodworking designer skilled in millwork and carpentry.
-His craftsmanship can be found throughout Richmond.
-He was a graduate from VCU's sculpture program in 1987.
-Tom creates furnishings and decor utilizing recycled, unique, and found materials.
-One wall surface in The Beet Café is made of recycled wood scraps that include redwood from a demolished water tower and an old pier.
-The columns and beams in The Beet Café are made of heart pine and were reclaimed from old mills in Virginia, by E.T.
-Moore.
+Tom is a woodworking designer whose craftsmanship can be found all over Richmond.
+After graduating from VCU’s sculpture program in 1987, he began creating furnishings and decor using recycled and found materials.
+Tom worked on The Beet Cafe, where one entire wall surface is made of recycled wood scraps, including pieces from an old pier and a redwood water tower.
+He also built the columns and beams in The Beet Cafe from heart pine reclaimed from old Virginia mills.

 Hoskins Creek Table Company

 Hoskins Creek Table Company is owned and operated by father and son team John B. Vaughan III and John B. Vaughan IV.
 We’re grateful for the amazing work they did constructing our Community Gathering Tables using wood reclaimed from old Richmond warehouses and an 1800’s home in Port Royal, Virginia.

 E.T.
 Moore Lumber is responsible for supplying the wood used in our booth table tops and the adjacent half wall.
 They’re the largest supplier of antique and reclaimed vintage heart pine in the country, and they’ve been a local, family-owned and operated company since 1969.
 They source their heart pine from old mills and factories and are the United States’ only “Heart Pine Specialists”.